Graph-based View Motion Planning for Fruit Detection: Planning Approach

 \subsubsection{View Pose Candidate Sampling}

-We propose two different methods to sample view pose candidates as the reachability of view poses heavily depends on the glasshouse layout.
-First, we consider an open, relatively unconstrained glasshouse layout, where the robot arm's workspace is large and sampled view poses can be reached with high probability.
-In this case, view poses are sampled in a user-defined distance range from the target position in collision-free directions.
-We refer to this view pose sampling approach as \textit{RANGE-select}.
+In our previous work \cite{zaenker2020viewpoint}, we sample view pose candidates from targets by casting rays in random directions within a user-defined range from the targets, and checking the rays for occlusions to obtain views with visibility of the target.
+This works well in open, relatively unconstrained setups, where the robot arm's workspace is large and sampled view poses can be reached with high probability.

-Second, we consider a relatively restricted robot arm workspace with high collision probability or only inefficiently reachable view poses.
-This case is most common in real-world glasshouses, where a robot arm is mounted on a trolley following plant rows.
-We sample view poses at random from the robot arm's predefined workspace.
-Then, ray-casting is applied to check for potential collisions.
-Optionally, as in \textit{RANGE-select}, view poses can be sampled between user-defined minimum and maximum distances from the target.
-We refer to this view pose sampling approach as \textit{WORKSPACE-select}.
+However, in more restricted setups, there is a high likelihood of the sampled view being unreachable or lying outside of the arm's workspace.
+This case is most common in real-world glasshouses, like our setup where the robot arm is mounted on a trolley following plant rows.
+Therefore, we changed the approach to sample view poses at random from the robot arm's predefined workspace, looking towards a given target.
+Ray-casting is applied afterwards to check for potential occlusions and discard views where the target is not visible.
 Collision-free reachable view pose candidates are stored for subsequent graph construction.